The Birth and Life of Yosemite's El Capitan

 The buoyant molten rock seeped upward through the earth’s crust for miles, forming the bowels of an ancient chain of volcanoes not unlike the modern-day Andes.
 Some of the magma erupted, but most of it remained underground, where it slowly cooled over many eons, crystallizing into granite.
 One of the toughest natural materials known to man, granite is as strong as steel, and twice as hard as marble.

 The subterranean granite reserve, or batholith, was 400 miles long and 100 miles wide.
 There El Capitan would have remained, had tectonic pressures some 10 million years ago not resulted in a fault system along the batholith’s eastern edge.
 Uplift eventually ratcheted the batholith to the surface, where it would become the most recognizable part of California’s Sierra Nevada mountain range.
+The Yosemite Valley, with El Capitan on the left, at dawn.
+Getty Images

 Over the course of tens of millions of years, the ancestral Merced River, draining from high in the Sierras, shaped the Yosemite Valley, chipping away the weaker rock between El Capitan and the earth’s surface.
 Much as Renaissance sculptors freed human forms from lifeless marble, erosion painstakingly carved El Capitan from the Sierra Nevada.